MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-place-holograms.md

     1. Move the model where you want it to go, and then release to place it.

-    When you tap a 3D model to move it, you select it at the same time.
-After a 3D model is selected, if you put your hand down, the 3D controls remains until you preview or select another part, or until you air tap somewhere in empty space.
+    When you tap a 3D object to move it, you select it at the same time.
+After a 3D object is selected, if you put your hand down, the 3D controls remains until you preview or select another part, or until you air tap somewhere in empty space.

 > [!TIP]
 > On HoloLens 2, you can manipulate holograms directly with your hands.
 To select a hologram, place your hand on it to show the 3D controls.
 Then grab the hologram, move it, and release to place it.
 When you've finished, air tap anywhere in an empty space.
 For more information about how to manipulate holograms in HoloLens 2, see [Authoring and navigating gestures for HoloLens 2](authoring-gestures-HL2.md).